ian-h-chamberlain/ian-h-chamberlain.github.io/README.md

 ## Theme TODOs

-- [ ] Strip out unnecessary JS / CSS for math and stuff
+- [x] Strip out unnecessary JS / CSS for math and stuff
-  - Probably will want to override the head block
+  - ~~Maybe will want to override the head block~~
-  -
+  - Actually seems like this stuff is already not present if not needed
 - [ ] Maybe try some different colors /
-- [ ] Fix navbar weird spacing
+- Fix navbar weird spacing
-  - Remove `#toggler` from separator should do, or disable JS somehow
+  - [x] ~~Remove `#toggler` from separator should do, or disable JS somehow~~ Ended up just overriding the style instead.
+  - [x] Adjust asymmetrical nav bar separator
 - [ ] Decide separate about page or nah?
-Probably should
+I think yes

 ## General TODOs